MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 In addition to the data and results directories, you'll need the following files in the main directory: slurm.tmpl, .Batchjobs.R, tophat.param, and targets.txt (see examples)

-- .Batchjobs and slurm.tmpl are required for submitting jobs to the cluster.
-Copy these files exactly
+- ".Batchjobs.R" and "slurm.tmpl" are required for submitting jobs to the cluster.
+Copy these files exactly as it is written in the examples provided.

-- tophat.param is required for defining alignment parameters.
-Change GTF and FASTA reference genome information in this file.
+- "tophat.param" is required for defining alignment parameters.
+Change the GTF and FASTA reference genome information in this file.
 Everything else will be the same

 - targets.file outlines the experimental design.
 See example as a guideline. $Filename lists the absolute pathway to fastq file, $SampleName is a name given to each fastq file and must be unique, $Factor is the experimental condition (i.e. STIM, baseline, day0, etc). <CMP> defines the comparisons you want to make - for example, DPI7-DPI0 will give differentially expressed genes at condition DPI7 relative to DPI0